MrRacoon75/terminalcp/README.md

 terminalcp enables AI agents to spawn and interact with any CLI tool in real-time - from debuggers like LLDB and GDB to other AI coding assistants like Claude Code, Gemini CLI, and Codex.
 Think of it as Playwright for the terminal: your agent can start processes, send keystrokes, read output, and maintain full interactive sessions with tools that normally require human input.

-**NEW: Socket-based attachment** - Users can now attach to AI-spawned processes from their own terminal, similar to screen/tmux.
-Watch what the AI is doing in real-time or jump in to help!

 Key capabilities:
 - Debug code step-by-step using command-line debuggers (LLDB, GDB, pdb)
 - Collaborate with other AI tools by running them as subprocesses
 - Interact with REPLs (Python, Node, Ruby), database shells, and system monitors
 - Control any interactive CLI that expects human input
 - Run multiple processes simultaneously without blocking the agent
+- Users can attach to AI-spawned processes from their own terminal, similar to screen/tmux.
+Watch what the AI is doing in real-time or jump in to help!

 Two output modes for different use cases:
 - **Terminal mode (stdout)**: Returns the rendered screen with full scrollback - perfect for TUIs like vim, htop, or interactive debuggers where visual layout matters